District of Port Talbot: History

 The district was formed as Afan on 1 April 1974 as part of a general reorganisation of local government in England and Wales under the Local Government Act 1972.
 The new district was named after the River Afan and was granted a charter bestowing the status of a borough.

 The Borough of Afan was created by the amalgamation of the areas of the municipal borough of Port Talbot and the urban district of Glyncorrwg, both previously part of the administrative county of Glamorgan.

+The legislation did not give the district a name, and the two merging councils were asked to make suggestions.
+Glyncorrwg favoured 'Afan' while Port Talbot suggested 'Aberafan'.
+Peter Thomas, the Secretary of State for Wales, decided that Afan was 'better for the whole new district'.

 Following a resolution passed by the borough council, the borough was renamed as Port Talbot on 1 January 1986.

 On 1 April 1996 the two-tier system of councils introduced in Wales in 1974 was replaced, and the country was divided into twenty-two unitary "principal areas" by the Local Government (Wales) Act 1994.
 Port Talbot was amalgamated with the neighbouring Borough of Neath to form the county borough of Neath Port Talbot.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-Political control of the council from 1974 until the council's abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until the council's abolition in 1996 was as follows: